 A year after Smith died in a car accident (1993), Game Coin sold the company to Robin Halse of Queenstown, South Africa.
 Subsequently the company was taken over by his daughter, Jane Halse, who continued to publish the Records of Big Game series as well as other natural history and hunting publications.
 The Halse family continued an active publishing schedule and also branched out in other areas as well.
 Besides publishing and selling books, the Halse family sold clothing and leather goods.

-In 2014 the company was sold to a private group of investors who granted all rights to the use of the Rowland Ward Ltd. name to the same publishing group that owns Sports Afield and Safari Press.
+In 2014 the company was sold to a private group of investors; this group granted all rights to the use of the Rowland Ward Ltd. name to the same publishing concern that owns Sports Afield and Safari Press.

 P.A.
 Morris.
 Rowland Ward, Taxidermist to the World